5 Tools to Help Improve your Writing Skills

 A lot of people consider themselves as professionals in the field of writing.
 The fact remains that most have not reached that point of perfection.
 We sometimes find it hard to catch the most random error every now and then.
 As passionate as we might be about satisfying our readers, they would be unforgiving if we as much as commit the slightest goof.
 Having realized the need to address this, how then do we avoid these errors.
 Apparently, we could make do with a little bit of automation.
 Who doesn’t love an improvement in their productivity?

 Over the years, the following tools have helped me become a better writer.
-Most were recommended by experts in the field of copywriting and I still appreciate the huge help as these tools have increased my productivity and writing skills in ways I wouldn’t have imagined.
+Most were recommended by experts in the field of copywriting and these tools have increased my productivity and writing skills in ways I wouldn’t have imagined.

 Grammarly is the best tool I’ve come to leverage over the years.
 It’s a tool you can rely on to ensure error free articles.
 The best way to demonstrate and fully appreciate the beauty of this tool is to dig through your archive and select some of your best articles.
 Then copy and paste those articles into Grammarly.
 In a matter of seconds, Grammarly will point out all the grammatical errors you overlooked, no matter how subtle.